Species Guides

 The Current Does the Heavy Lifting

 The Gulf Stream isn't just a warm ribbon of water.
 It's a conveyor belt of baitfish, plankton, and everything that eats them.
 Sailfish ride that current like a highway, and when it swings close to shore, the action stacks up fast.
-Fort Lauderdale benefits from one of the tightest approaches of the Stream along the entire Florida coast.
+This stretch of coast benefits from one of the tightest approaches of the Stream along the entire Florida coast.

 Winter Is When the Numbers Spike